dgraph-io/dgraph/wiki/content/deploy/index.md

 This also works from a browser, provided the HTTP GET is being run from the same server where the Dgraph server instance is running.

+{{% notice "note" %}}An export file would be created on only the server which is the leader for a group and not on followers.{{% /notice %}}

 This triggers a export of all the groups spread across the entire cluster.
-Each server writes output in gzipped rdf to the export directory specified on startup by `--export`.
+Each server which is a leader for a group writes output in gzipped rdf to the export directory specified on startup by `--export`.
 If any of the groups fail, the entire export process is considered failed, and an error is returned.

 {{% notice "note" %}}It is up to the user to retrieve the right export files from the servers in the cluster.
 Dgraph does not copy files  to the server that initiated the export.{{% /notice %}}